 Best Additional Books for Top ACT Scorers

-With all the books above, you already have your work cut out for you.
-With 9 full-length practice tests and five books at your disposal, you will be studying for well over 80 hours.
-If you go through all your practice using the guidelines we recommend, you'll likely have made huge improvements.
+Looking at the list above, you can see that you already have your work cut out for you.
+With nine full-length practice tests and five books at your disposal, you'll be studying for well over 80 hours.
+If you go through all of your practice using the guidelines we recommend, you'll likely make huge improvements.

-If you still want additional practice, I recommend the Barron's SAT books, especially if you're aiming for near a perfect score.
-I remember using these books during my own prep in high school, and while their questions are inferior to real ACT practice tests, they're a good backup source when you finish everything else above.
+If you still want additional practice, though, I recommend Barron's ACT books—especially if you're aiming for a near-perfect score.
+I remember using these books during my own prep in high school, and while Barron's questions are inferior to those in official ACT practice tests, they're a solid backup source to use if you've finished everything else above.

-- A lot of content.
-With Barron's you get thousands of practice questions and detailed lessons with many examples.
+- These books offer a lot of content.
+With Barron's you get thousands of practice questions and detailed lessons with several examples.

-- Very thorough – covers every nook and cranny of what you need to know.
+- They're extremely thorough, covering every nook and cranny you need to know.
 You can be confident that very little is tested outside of what's contained in these books.

-- Topics can get too difficult for what you need to know on the ACT.
-Some questions are too hard in the wrong way – they can get unrealistically hard in a way that you'd never see on the ACT.
-If you're not an ACT expert yet, you won't be able to detect when this happens and you can waste time studying things that don’t matter.
+- Topics can sometimes be more difficult than what you need to know for the ACT.
+Some questions get unrealistically hard in a way you'd never see on the actual test.
+If you're not an ACT expert, you won't be able to detect when this happens and might end up wasting time studying content that doesn't ultimately matter.

-- Lacks clear direction on what's important or not.
-For example, a grammar rule that appears once every test gets the same number of pages as a grammar rules that appears 8 times every test.
-Again, this is the flipside of being thorough.
-This is definitely not the book to use if you have a limited time to study.
+- The books often lack clear direction on what's important and what's not.
+For example, a grammar rule that appears once every test gets the same number of pages as a grammar rule that appears eight times every test.
+Again, this is the flip side of being thorough.
+As a result, these aren't the books to use if you have limited study time.

-- Not all strategies are good.
-The ACT 36 reading advice I have mixed feelings about the reading advice in Barron's ACT 36 (pictured above).
+- Not all of their strategies are good.
+For instance, I have mixed feelings about the reading advice in Barron's ACT 36 (pictured above).